On Microsoft Windows: Double-click the downloaded setup executable and follow the instructions in the setup wizard.

 Note that Adobe Camera Raw overwrites metadata in DNG files so applications importing and processing CinemaDNG through Adobe Camera Raw will invalidate any checksums generated beforehand.

-Checksums can be verified cross-platform in case of a mixed OS production environment: checksum lists created by the Windows version can be verified on OS X, and vice-versa.
+Checksums can be verified cross-platform in case of a mixed OS production environment: checksum lists created by the Windows version can be verified on macOS, and vice-versa.

 You can customize the sound used for notifying job finish in slimRAW.
 In Windows, go to Control Panel.
 Search for Change system sounds.
 In the program events list set the Asterisk sound to any system supplied or custom sound you like.

-In Apple OS X, go to System Preferences -> Sound -> Sound Effects and select an alert sound from the list of available sounds.
+In Apple macOS, go to System Preferences -> Sound -> Sound Effects and select an alert sound from the list of available sounds.

 ALWAYS shut down the operating system properly after processing if you want to power off the computer.
 ALWAYS eject and disconnect external storage devices properly, do not simply unplug them.
 Modern operating systems employ efficient caching algorithms which greatly improve performance when using storage devices, especially when writing out data.
 If you don't shutdown the OS properly or don't disconnect external storage properly, you risk losing data.